 Nassim N. Taleb’s treasure chest of a book and New York Times bestseller, “The Black Swan”, explores the nature of unpredictable events of huge consequence.

-It sheds light on secrets that if understood, can unlock some of the heaviest shackles we put on ourselves.
 It sheds light on fundamental errors in thought.
 The comfortable but potentially devastating lies we are told by others, and ourselves.
 Taleb has some rare and contrarian views, that can be applied in many areas of life.

 The Black Swan is recommended by Amazon founder and billionaire, Jeff Bezos.
 The Sunday Times named it one of the twelve most influential books since WWII.